 Traveling in Vietnam?
 Check these out: 5 Best Things To Do In Ninh Binh Vietnam (Best Experiences) | 5 Best Things To Do In Sa Pa Vietnam (Relaxing Activities) | Landscapes in Vietnam: 7 Most Spectacular Places to Visit – Click to open in a new tab and read later.

 Bai Dinh Pagoda

 Well, buddhas are not all you will see here.
-In this large complex, you can find two pagodas that have the same name.
+In this large complex, you can find two pagodas with the same name.
 One of these pagodas is situated beside Dinh mountain and could only be accessed from a 300-step stairway.
 The second one is located 800 meters away from the main compound.

 They say that there are monks telling fortunes here in Bai Dinh Pagoda.
 Sadly I was not able to spot any during my visit.
 I’ve always wanted to meet an actual monk in person (that I realized since the day I learned their existence from watching the series Avatar The Last Airbender).

 If you’re an Instagrammer or a Photographer, Bai Dinh has many spots where you can create fantastic shots.
 Take an angle at the stairs or at the hallway full of leading lines.
-However, if you’re like me, who just want to reflect and take awe from everything that I see, strolling slowly and observing every part of the temples are more than enough.
+However, if you’re like me, who just wants to reflect and take awe from everything I see, strolling slowly and observing every part of the temples are more than enough.

 How to go to Bai Dinh Pagoda